-The next step, is to start building organic traffic to your blog, and this is what I will discuss in this section.
+The next step is to start building organic traffic to your blog, and this is what I will discuss in this section.

 What is organic traffic?

-Noticed that I used the term organic traffic and not just traffic in general.
+To make money from your blog, you need organic traffic and not just traffic in general.
 Organic traffic is generated from search engines (mostly Google).

 What makes organic traffic more valuable than any other source of traffic, is the ‘user intent’.